Gov. Sarah Palin gives Commissioner of Public Safety the Axe

 Increasing law enforcement is not the only solution, but is an important part of it:

 Federal authorities have created a "maze of tribal, state and federal jurisdictions" that slows response times and limits who can respond, according to the study.
-Sexual assaults and rapes on reservations and in villages sometimes get lost in "jurisdictional vacuums," allowing some perpetrators to "rape with impunity."
+Sexual assaults and rapes on reservations and in villages sometimes get lost in "jurisdictional vacuums," allowing some perpetrators to "rape with impunity."and

 Alaska officials said they're working to get more manpower and money to areas lacking police.